 What you’re reading right now is in the ‘main content’ of this page.
 The main content is the information most relevant to a particular page.

-- Sidebar To the right of what you are reading is a sidebar.
+- Sidebar To the left of what you are reading is a sidebar.
 Conventionally, websites have 1, 2 or no sidebars.
 Sidebars often include things such as supplementary information, dynamic content, navigation, contact forms, newsletter sign ups and advertisements.

 - Footer The section at the bottom of a web page.
 This often includes copyright information and some navigation links.